mohamednabiel/capiter-assessment/README.md

     and connectedd it with an availabilty zone.
 - also you will find the configuration of the route table and the assosciation with the internet Gate way.
 - you will find also that the instance is connected to a 20GB root volume and attached with a 100GB EBS.
+- you fill find an old credentilas to connect to AWS included in the provider.tf as i had an issue to configure them in the local credentials file.
 - i was intending to modify the scripts into a module , but for sorry i don't have much time.

 ### Docker

 - you will find the docker file to build an image with the spring boot application.